 How teenagers and young adults couple is a strong predictor of how they’ll connect later in life, so we want to take teen dating advice seriously.
 Most of us know that we should be doing a better job of talking to our kids about teen dating, sex, and love.
 But for most of us, talking about teens and dating is just plain uncomfortable.

 Psychologist Dr. Wes Crenshaw and former high school student Kyra Haas offer their best ideas for talking to teenagers about dating (and helping teens find love).
 Their insights will give you a basis for a more meaningful conversation with your teenager. week we’ll offer .
 It won’t surprise you to learn that they apply equally to the over-25 crowd, too.

-1. The purpose of teen dating is to find out whom you don’t belong with.
+1. The purpose of young relationships is to find out whom you don’t belong with.

 Love requires a good search, trial and error, and a fair measure of heartbreak.
 In fact, if you’re interested, we have rules for breaking up too.

 2. You’re only really ready to date when you don’t need to have a relationship to be happy.

 While there’s no definitive age to start dating, teens should be sure to internalize this idea first.
 Never let yourself stay with anyone you have to be with.
 Relationships require authentic choice, not dependency.
 We call this “differentiation.”
 It’s a word you’ll want teens to learn and use, and it begins at home with parents who are able to put aside their own longings to focus on who and what their teen wants to be.

 It’s something you do.
 In fact, next year on Valentine’s Day, I think I’ll give away brain-shaped boxes of candy, rather than hearts.
 I want to encourage teens to balance all those deep feelings of love with some practical attention to detail.
 Like, does your partner do okay in school?
 Does he or she treat others well?
 Does he or she have integrity?

 4. Most people want to change … but not very much.